 Kedai Kopi dan Makanan Chun Heong in Lucky Garden

-And when in a kopitiam, there’s nothing better to have than the classic kaya and butter toast (RM1.50), a simple breakfast which Chun Heong does fantastically.
+And when in a Kopitiam, there’s nothing better to have than the classic kaya and butter toast (RM1.50), a simple breakfast that Chun Heong does fantastically.

 With a generous slather of butter with sweet kaya on crispy yet fluffy toasted bread, we wouldn’t mind having this all day, every day.

-That’s not all, with hawker stalls packed together like sardines in a can, there’s a whole variety of local favourites to choose from.
-From the dim sum and pan mee to chicken rice and curry mee, you wouldn’t know where to start!
+That’s not all, with hawker stalls packed together like sardines in a can, there’s a whole variety of local favorites to choose from.
+From dim sum and pan mee to chicken rice and curry mee, you wouldn’t know where to start!

 Restoran Berjaya in Telawi

-Thin and springy, the wantan mee was coated in a savoury soy sauce that wasn’t too salty.
-Shredded chicken meat and a couple of fried prawn wantans complemented the noodles perfectly.
-The wantan mee stall also does a mean dry curry noodles.
+Thin and springy, the wanton mee was coated in a savory soy sauce that wasn’t too salty.
+Shredded chicken meat and a couple of fried prawn wantons complemented the noodles perfectly.
+The wan tan mee stall also means dry curry noodles.

-Those who prefer their caffeine in the form of tea will love their teh tarik (RM2).
+Those who prefer caffeine in the form of tea will love their teh tarik (RM2).

-Frothy and creamy, we came very close to shaking our coffee addiction for this delicious cup of tea.
+Frothy and creamy, we came very close to shaking our coffee addiction with this delicious cup of tea.

 Pulp by Papa Palheta on Jalan Riong